chemfiles/chemfiles/doc/src/selections.rst

 - ``resname``: gives the residue name.
 If an atom is not in a residue, this return the empty string;
-- ``[<property>]``: gives the value of the string property named `'property'` for the atom.
+- ``[<property>]``: gives the value of the string property named `'property'` for the atom or the reside.
 This will return an empty string (`""`) if the property is not set;

 Numeric properties